Refinish your old bathroom for around $150, a fraction of the cost of a new tub with one of these DIY bathtub refinishing kits.

 1. Rust-oleum Tub & Tile Refinishing Kits

-The Rust-oleum kit is from a trusted brand, is affordable and has thousand of good reviews on Amazon.
+The Rust-oleum kit is from a trusted brand, is affordable, and has thousands of good reviews on Amazon.

 But, if you are looking to see what other options are out there, I pulled together 7 additional bathtub refinishing kits from Amazon for you to take a look at below.